Supplementary data: Manitoba

 Topic: Increasing support to help patients navigate the system

-Title of image: Percentage of rural/remote Manitobans living with cancer who accessed CancerCare Manitoba’s Navigation Services in 2019, by sex, Regional Health Authority, and age
+Title of image: Percentage of rural/remote Manitobans living with cancer who accessed CancerCare Manitoba’s Navigation Services in fiscal year 2021-22, by Regional Health Authority

 Data source: Provincial cancer agencies and programs